albertosarus23/Easy_Web_Crawler_lolskins/README.md

 project builds on jupyter notebook in Python 3.0 language, with few library imported.
 Friendly for beginner who is new to web_crawler

+The ideal outcome should be looked like those screenshots I uploaded as attachments(using macbook os system)